 The rank of the player’s result on each machine contributes the following points to the score for that entry.

 Rank and Score

-All places beyond 8th decrease by one point until place 279.
-Any competitors placing below 279 will receive zero points for that particular game
+All places beyond 4th continue to decrease by one point until place 500.
+In the case of any competitors placing below 500, they will receive zero points for that particular game.